emc-cloudfoundry/cassandra-cf-service-boshrelease/README.md

 provide twice the persistent storage required for your data.

+## Cassandra admin tools

+These tools can be installed on Cassandra nodes by an optional Bosh Job, that you can opt in with the `admin-tools.yml` operations file.

 ### Running Nodetool/CQL-sh/Cassandra-Stress

 If you are SSH'ed into the cassandra VM and need to run the standard `cqlsh`,